Idaho Falls, Idaho: 2000 census

+Government

 Economy

 Idaho Falls serves as a regional hub for health care, travel, and business in eastern Idaho.

 The community's economy was mostly agriculturally focused until the opening of the National Reactor Testing Station in the desert west of Idaho Falls in 1949.
 The city subsequently became largely dependent on high-income jobs from the Idaho National Laboratory (INL), known locally simply as "The Site."
 Since the 1990s, the city has added a significant retail, entertainment, and restaurant sector, as well as a regional medical center.

 Idaho Falls hosts the headquarters of the United Potato Growers of Idaho and District 7 of the Idaho Department of Health and Welfare.
 It is the home to several small-to-medium-sized national corporations such as North Wind, Inc. and Melaleuca, Inc.

 The median home price in Idaho Falls was $224,800 in January 2007.

-Idaho Falls, Idaho / U.S. average: